K - Type of keysV - Type of values@Evolving public interface KStream<K,V>

 an internally generated name, and "-repartition" is a fixed suffix.

-You can retrieve all generated internal topic names via Topology.describe()
+You can retrieve all generated internal topic names via Topology.describe().

 For this case, all data of this stream will be redistributed through the repartitioning topic by writing all

-records to it, and rereading all records from it, such that the resulting KGroupedStream
+records to it, and rereading all records from it, such that the resulting KGroupedStream is partitioned

 correctly on its key.